Epic Games v. Google: Background

-About a month after Epic's lawsuits, Epic joined with smaller tech firms like Match.com and Spotify to create the Coalition for App Fairness, an advocacy group to challenge Apple and Google's practices on their respective app stores.

-Google countersued Epic in October 2021, asserting that by introducing a version of Fortnite that did not use Google Play's payment systems, Epic had violated their contract with Google, and because this version still exists and can be obtained in other formats outside of Google Play, Epic "has alternatively been unjustly enriched at Google's expense", and seek to recover monetary damages from this version.
+Google countersued Epic in October 2021, asserting that by introducing a version of Fortnite that did not use Google Play's payment systems, Epic had violated their contract with Google, and because that version of the game could be obtained in other formats outside of Google Play.
+Thus, Epic "has alternatively been unjustly enriched at Google's expense."

-While the jury trial was pending, Google was sued in July 2021 by a coalition of 36 states and the District of Columbia over its app store practices, mirroring several of the complaints Epic had filed under.
-This lawsuit was settled in September 2023, with Google agreeing to pay $700 million as part of the settlement.
-In addition, Google stated they would allow selected apps to use a new User Choice Billing option, which lets apps under the group to charge users directly without having to go through the Play Store payment system, though developers would still need to pay a 26% revenue sharing fee back to Google.
-The settlement also loosened requirements for third-party storefronts in sharing space with the Play Store.
+Also in 2021, Google was sued by a coalition of 36 states and the District of Columbia over its app store practices, mirroring several of Epic's complaints.
+That lawsuit was settled in September 2023, with Google agreeing to pay $700 million as part of the settlement.
+In addition, Google stated it would allow selected apps to use a new "User Choice Billing" option, which lets apps charge users directly without having to go through the Play Store payment system, though developers would still need to pay a 26% revenue sharing fee back to Google.
+The settlement also loosened requirements for third-party storefronts sharing space with the Play Store.

-The Match Group, which runs several app companies including Tinder and Match.com, launched its own lawsuit against Google over its app store policies in May 2022, also with similar complaints raised in Epic's suit.
-Google and Match Group settled in November 2023, ahead of Epic's trial, with Google paying Match Group $40 million and allowing Match Group to use its User Choice Payment system.
+In the meantime, Epic joined other firms including Match.com and Spotify to create the Coalition for App Fairness, an advocacy group to challenge Apple and Google's practices on their respective app stores.
+The Match Group, which runs several platforms including Tinder and Match.com, launched its own lawsuit against Google over its app store policies in May 2022, also with complaints similar to those raised by Epic.
+Google and Match Group settled in November 2023, before Epic's trial, with Google paying Match Group $40 million and allowing the company to use its User Choice Payment system.